v2how/v2how.github.io/content/post/2021-02-15-v2ray-tor-on-ramp-ubuntu-20-04.md

 - A virtual private server (VPS) running Ubuntu 20.04.
 You can rent servers from providers such as [Google Cloud](https://cloud.google.com) or [Vultr](https://www.vultr.com).
 This server needs to be located in a country that does not block Tor.
 - Your own domain name, which may be [free](https://www.freenom.com) or [paid](https://www.namesilo.com).
 - A DNS type `A` record pointing from the fully qualified domain name of your server to the server's IP address.
 Usually you set up the DNS record at your domain name registrar.
+However, WebSocket will also work with a server proxied via a Content Distribution Network such as [Cloudflare](https://www.cloudflare.com/).

 ## Step 1 — Logging In as Root